It is just amazing how it works. Writing is healing, growing, and becoming stronger than ever.

 It has always been a nightmare to be in a group.
 In my twenties, I unconsciously started solving the challenge by identifying the negative thinking people and building a smaller group with them and by stepping out of the whole group.

-This always worked well – for many, many years, until the moment I realized that I didn’t want to be anymore a negative thinking person, criticizing others and therefor feeling better than the others.
-This latter thing I luckily learnt was a false believe, because I realized as well that the negative thinking always led me to criticize myself at the end, and this meant a supplementary amount of suffering as well.
+This always worked well – for many, many years, until the moment I realized that I didn’t want to be any more a negative thinking person, criticizing others and therefore feeling better than the others.
+This latter thing I luckily learned was a false belief because I realized as well that the negative thinking always led me to criticize myself in the end, and this meant a supplementary amount of suffering as well.